-No habitat conservation plans or natural community conservation plans in the region pertain to the natural resources that exist on the subject site or in its immediate vicinity.
+No habitat conservation plans or natural community conservation plans in the region pertain to natural resources that exist on the subject site or in its immediate vicinity.

-Finally, no actions or activities resulting from the implementation of the proposed project would have the potential to affect floral, or faunal species; or, their habitat.
-Therefore, there would be no impacts.
+Implementation of all Biological Resource related mitigation measures of Master Environmental Impact Report SCH No. 2012111015 for the Fresno General Plan have been applied to the proposed project.
+Therefore, no actions or activities resulting from the implementation of the proposed project would have the potential to affect floral, or faunal species; or, their habitat.
+Therefore, there will be no impacts to Biological Resources.

-In conclusion, the project is fully within the scope of the Fresno General Plan and will not result in any biological resource impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, with the MEIR and Project Specific Mitigation Measures incorporated the proposed project will not result in any biological resource impacts beyond those analyzed in MEIR SCH No. 2012111015.

-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES >6 a) Cause a substantial adverse change in the significance of a historical resource as defined in '15064.5? х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to '15064.5? х c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? х d) Disturb any human remains, including those interred outside of formal cemeteries? х 2 -
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES a) Cause a substantial adverse change in the significance of a historical resource as defined in '15064.5? х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to '15064.5? х c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? х d) Disturb any human remains, including those interred outside of formal cemeteries? Х